-- Increase funding for reclamation monitoring. - Update and revise BLM offsite compensatory mitigation guidelines to allow operators to reduce or eliminate landscape-scale resource conflicts and/or impacts on the public lands.
+- Increase the 50-year-old Federal oil and gas bonding requirements to ensure sufficient funds are available for plugging wells and restoring abandoned well sites. - Increase oil and gas exploration and development inspection financial penalties to ensure public safety and establish a consequence for poor operator performance. - Increase funding for reclamation monitoring. - Update and revise BLM off site compensatory mitigation guidelines to allow operators to reduce or eliminate landscape-scale resource conflicts and / or impacts on the public lands.
 Current policies restrict the use of compensatory mitigation. - Develop adaptive management guidelines that allow for subsequent management actions when environmental or other impacts occur beyond what was estimated or allowed. - Develop methane and waste prevention (venting and flaring) regulations which reflect responses to recent 2016 and 2018 court rulings. - Review BLM land use planning guidance and instructions regarding oil and gas leasing decisions to ensure the assumptions and decisions (and related resource protection assumptions and decisions) used in the planning process are science-based, analyze an appropriate range of alternatives, contain a reasonable range of oil and gas development scenarios, and the process follows appropriate public participation practices.
-Recently approved Resource Management Plans should also be reviewed for these factors. - Review the results of any previous and future Alaska National Wildlife Refuge (ANWR) lease sales, prior to the issuance of any final leases, to determine what immediate actions may or may not be necessary to comply with all appropriate laws and to respond to possible subsequent litigation. - Review the climate change impact analysis procedures to be included in NEPA documents to ensure adequacy with current climate change guidance. - Develop techniques and procedures to provide timely and legally complete environmental analysis of oil and gas field development, such as a standard range of alternatives and a standard set of mitigation measures that are always part of the Proposed Action.
+Recently approved Resource Management Plans should also be reviewed for these factors. - Review the results of any previous and future Alaska National Wildlife Refuge lease sales, prior to the issuance of any final leases, to determine what immediate actions may or may not be necessary to comply with all appropriate laws and to respond to possible subsequent litigation. - Review the climate change impact analysis procedures to be included in NEPA documents to ensure adequacy with current climate change guidance. - Develop techniques and procedures to provide timely and legally complete environmental analysis of oil and gas field development, such as a standard range of alternatives and a standard set of mitigation measures that are always part of the Proposed Action.
 This will reduce impact analysis and the size/complexity of NEPA documents.